MakeSchool-Tutorials/Cocos2D-3-Transition-Guide/P0/content.md

 	    - (void)touchEnded:(UITouch *)touch withEvent:(UIEvent *)event
 	    - (void)touchCancelled:(UITouch *)touch withEvent:(UIEvent *)event

+## Note for Cocos2D 3.3

+If you are using Cocos2D 3.3+ (it's part of SpriteBuilder 1.3+) you will have to replace all occurrences of *UITouch* and *UITouchEvent* with *CCTouch* and *CCTouchEvent*, respectively.
+You can find more information as part of the [SpriteBuilder update guide](http://www.spritebuilder.com/update).

 # Good bye CCMenu!
 Hello CCLayout!

 In the past CCMenu was the easiest way to create a menu.
 Since CCMenu was the only class that provided handy layout methods (alignItemsVertically, etc.) the class was often used to layout a lot of other things, not only menus.
 Cocos2d 3.0 solves this issue by providing a CCLayout class.
 This class can layout any kind of CCNode, which makes layouting our scenes a charm.
 If you want to build a menu in Cocos2d 3.0 you will use a CCLayout container and simply add CCButtons to it.
 This is an example from a simple layout: